 Your net rental income is taxable in NZ using NZ rules, which includes the limitation on mortgage interest for residential rental properties from 2021.
 You will need to file an IR3NR return for each NZ tax year and pay tax on your net income.
 You will also need to include this income in your Canadian return (where you can claim mortgage interest and depreciation on buildings – but not principle repayments) and can take a Foreign Tax Credit for the NZ tax paid.
 Mortgages held outside of Canada are treated as financial instruments and changes in FX rates can result in income inclusion in your Canadian return.

 If you sell the property while a resident of Canada (or leave Canada before selling with more than 5 years in Canada) you will be subject to Canadian capital gains based on the change of value between the date of arrival and date of sale/departure.
 You should also pay attention to the Bright Line Rules in New Zealand.
-If you have owned the property for less than 10 years any gain on the sale of the property in NZ may be subject to income tax.
+If you have owned the property for less than 10 years any gain on the sale of the property in NZ may be subject to income tax (if it was your main home prior to leaving NZ but has now been turned into a rental property you may have tainted your main home exclusion).
 In addition, tax withholding as a Non-resident may be deducted as Residential Land Withholding Tax.
 NZ tax on the gain may be eligible for a Foreign Tax Credit on your Canadian tax return, but is likely to exceed the Canadian tax and therefore you will not be able to claim all of it.

 You do not need to liquidate your KiwiSaver before departing NZ.
 However, emigrating from NZ is one allowable reason for withdrawing your Kiwisaver funds, but can only be done after the fact.
 While you can continue to put funds into Kiwisaver, there is no significant advantage to doing so, especially given the tax-preferred Canadian RRSP options.